Dismiss Modal

 3. Schedule time-outs.

 Let your loved ones know when you need to take care of yourself.
-“It’s OK to be a little selfish and set aside time for yourself,” Dr. Wallace says.
+“It’s OK to be a little selfish and set aside time for yourself,” Mesenburg says.
 “Find balance.
 Stop, breathe and take a second to be mindful.
 Research shows mindfulness can reduce stress and help you sleep better.”

-4. Find a good doctor.
+4. Find a good provider.

 Looking for a compassionate primary care provider to help you along your health journey?
 Find a provider accepting new patients.